lostfiddler/pr05-grant-application/pr05_application.md

 easily or doing something tedious I start 25 minute pomodoros which help sustain my productivity.

-I will dedicate at least 4 days a week where my focus is primarly on this project.
+I will dedicate at least 4 days a week where my focus is primarily on this project.

 435/1000